Brian Laundrie manhunt: Woman in Wyoming says she picked him up hitchhiking

 Jalovec said she spontaneously decided to visit a Catholic church called Chapel of the Sacred Heart in Grand Teton National Park that Sunday for its 5 p.m.
 MST service.
 The church is about 1.2 miles from Jackson Lake Dam, where Baker said she dropped Laundrie off after he "freaked out" and asked to get out of the couple's Jeep.

-Jalovec said she picked him up around 6:15 or 6:20 past the dam on a stretch of road toward Spread Creek.
+Jalovec said she picked him up around 6:15 or 6:20 past the dam near Pacific Creek Landing.
 He was walking backward and holding out his thumb, like so many do in that area of the National Park, she told Fox News.

 "I picked him up…" Jelovec said. "… Something just said, 'Hey, ask him where he’s going.'"